mortenmoulder/TwitchClipper/README.md

 Replace `CLIENT_ID_GOES_HERE` and `CLIENT_SECRET_GOES_HERE` with your newly found values.

-`DownloadThreads` spawns x amount of youtube-dl instances.
+`DownloadThreads` spawns x amount of yt-dlp instances.
 The higher the number, the faster your download will be.
 I do not recommend going over 10, as you might get throttled by Twitch.

 Optionally you can also modify the `Download` section, if you want to customize where your clips are saved: